dwrrehman/editor/readme.txt

 |   Q    |    Q      |  quit the editor. (must be in edit mode)
 +--------+-----------+--------------------------------------------------

+note, that this editor was developed using and is used with the workman keyboard layout. however, in the above types of tables, both the QWERTY and Workman keyboard layout keybindings will be given, as many people don't use the Workman keyboard layout.
+Of course, using the remap() function in the C source code, you can easily modify the editors keymappsings to make sense and be ergonomic for any keyboard layout you happen to use.

 upon entering the editor, you will always be in what is known as "edit mode". it should be noted the above two commands only work in this mode. in this mode, you are able to navigate through the document, and perform editing actions such as deleting, selecting, and copying text, pasting clipboard contents, undoing/redoing previously made edits, and saving the document.

 [note: this editor uses a block cursor, as this is the correct cursor shape to use. if the user is not acustomed to this cursor shape, it might take some getting used to, at first. the highlighted character is the one which is after the cursor.]